 - Eddard Stark from A Song of Ice and Fire is a loving father and husband, a firm and just ruler, a decent warrior, and a honest and down-to-earth advisor to his friend King Robert.
-However, chapters from his point of view show that he is forever plagued with grief over the loss of his sister Lyanna in the civil war some fifteen years ago.
+However, chapters from his point of view show that he is forever plagued with grief over the loss of his father, brother, and most of all his sister Lyanna in the civil war some fifteen years ago.
 He often recalls a promise he made at her deathbed, but the books have yet to reveal what that promise was.
 Being a stoic, he never shows any of his inner torment to others.

 - Seregil in the Nightrunner series has a massive case of this.
 He basically feels guilty about, well, pretty much everything and studiously resists the efforts of those closest to him to get him to talk about any of it.
 He just undertakes a variety of efforts to correct any harm he has caused (including some instances that were not his fault).
 But often he needs to be manhandled by his family, friends and partner when he gets too melancholy and/or does something stupid.

 - Odo in ''Star Trek: The Fall''.
 He was always a stoic character, given to keeping his identity issues bottled up and rarely showing his feelings to others, but after the only person who really, truly matters to him is left missing-presumed-dead, and he no longer believes his home nation would benefit more from his direct manipulation than his absence, he spends his time mangsting away.